Compute

 kubelet also supports other parameters:

-• eviction-pressure-transition-period: a period for which the kubelet has to wait before transitioning out of an eviction pressure condition.
+• eviction-pressure-transition-period: indicates a period for which the kubelet has to wait before transitioning out of an eviction pressure condition.
 The default value is 5 minutes.
 If the time exceeds the threshold, the node is set to DiskPressure or MemoryPressure.
 Then some pods running on the node will be evicted.
 This parameter can prevent mistaken eviction decisions when a node is oscillating above and below a soft eviction threshold in some cases.

-• eviction-minimum-reclaim: the minimum number of resources that must be reclaimed in each eviction.
+• eviction-minimum-reclaim: indicates the minimum number of resources that must be reclaimed in each eviction.
 This parameter can prevent kubelet from repeatedly evicting pods because only a small number of resources are reclaimed during pod evictions in some cases.

 Fault Locating